shcaba/Sebastes_melanops_OR/Document/_main.md

 <!--chapter:end:21s-wcgbts.Rmd-->

-## Biological Data
+## Biological Data and Parameters

-The major biological inputs to the models are natural mortality, age and growth parameters, weight-length, maturity and stock-recruitment parameters ().
-THe following sections outline the treatment of each section.
+The major biological inputs to the models are natural mortality, age and growth parameters, weight-length, maturity and stock-recruitment parameters.
+The following sections outline the treatment of each section.

 ### Natural Mortality

 Natural mortality is a critical parameter that drives much of the outcome of stock assessments.
 This value is not directly measured for black rockfish, so it either needs to be estimated or fixed in the model.
 Prior treatments have either used fixed ramps from lower to higher female natural mortality values (0.16 to 0.24 for females (2007 assessment); 0.17 to 0.2 (2015 assessment)) to constant male natural mortality value (0.16 in 2007; 0.17 in 2015).
 Females rapidly disappear from the population after 20 years of age, whereas whereas males can still be found in their 30 and 40s, with the oldest individuals along the coast aged at 56 years [@love_2011].
 Females are rarely found in their 30s and males in their 40s in Oregon.

 The reason for the lack of females has been debated for many years.
-The "hide them" (using age-based selectivity curves to hide older females) or "kill them" (using the above mentioned ramps of death to account for no older females in samples) was specifically considered since the last assessment among researchers from California to Alaska, and it was agreed that the "hide them" hypothesis the least feasible situation (see Rasmuson et al. [-@Rasmuson_noBOFFFs_2023] for a specific study that went looking for old females).
-It was also agreed a constant natural mortality rate should be used.
+The "hide them" (using age-based selectivity curves to hide older females) or "kill them" (using the above mentioned ramps of death to account for no older females in samples) was specifically considered since the last assessment among researchers from California to Alaska, and it was agreed that the "hide them" hypothesis is the least feasible situation (see Rasmuson et al. [-@Rasmuson_noBOFFFs_2023] for a specific study that went looking for old females).
+It was also agreed a constant natural mortality rate should be used for this assessment.

-Determining reasonable natural mortality values is also challenging as females quickly disappear from the population after 20 years old, .
+Determining reasonable natural mortality values is also challenging as the quick disappearance of females form the population after 20 years old challenges typical biological assumptions, especially since black rockfishes have been the focus species when developing the theory of big old fat fecund female contributions to spawning output [@bobko_maturity_2004; @hixon_boffffs_2014].
+In a study confirming the advanced capacity for output of older females [@berkeley_maternal_2008] the oldest aged females in the study were under 20 years, so the enhanced reproductive capacity, despite the loss of females after 20 years of age, is still intact.

 Using the Hamel and Cope [-@hamel_Mprior_2022] longevity-based estimator of natural mortality as implemented in the natural mortality tool [-@cope_NMT_2022], the following M values correspond to the longevity estimates:

      *0.108 at 50 years
      *0.135 at 40 years